 There is no charge to participate in Remember Us

 The program is supported by voluntary donations, as well as contributions from individual donors, synagogues and foundations.
 We encourage families to make a tzedakah contribution to Remember Us in honor of their own child's bar/bat mitzvah so that we can bring this practice of remembrance to another Jewish child.
-An online donation form is available for your convenience.
-We also welcome personal checks.

 Parents Guide to Participation